-Your vehicle is fitted with Remis roof lights, a large one in the lounge and small ones above the kitchen and bed areas.
-If the optional air conditioning is fitted it replaces the roof light above the kitchen.
+Your vehicle is fitted with Remis roof lights in the lounge and kitchen areas and a smaller MPK in the bathroom.

 When the vehicle is being driven the roof ventilators should be fully closed.
 Wind noise may be reduced by closing the night blind.